+For gravitational EFTs, these bootstrap constraints are applied to low-energy theories whose leading interaction is Einstein gravity, supplemented by higher-derivative corrections.
 At large distances, gravity is described by Einstein's theory of general relativity, which must be UV completed at short distances.
 The space of allowed gravitational UV completions has previously been studied for scalar scattering \cite{sharpboundaries}, for supergravity theories \cite{Albert:2024yap}, and for graviton scattering \cite{Caron_Huot_20232, Caron-Huot:2022jli, Chowdhury:2021ynh}.
 Appropriate assumptions are used for the high-energy behavior of the scattering amplitudes to write dispersion relations that relate the couplings appearing in the low-energy EFT to the high-energy side (see e.g. \cite{Haring:2022cyf}).
 In theories without gravity, the forward limit has been used to isolate a finite subset of couplings to bound on the low-energy side for massless scalars \cite{Bellazzini:2020cot, Tolley_2021, Caron_Huot_2021} and photons \cite{Henriksson:2021ymi, Haring:2022sdp, Henriksson:2022oeu}.
 Crossing symmetry, which follows from relativistic causality, has been used to impose null constraints that strengthen bounds on the couplings \cite{Caron_Huot_2021,Chiang:2021ziz, Fernandez:2022kzi, Berman:2023jys, Albert:2023jtd, Chiang:2023quf}.
-However, in theories with gravity, the graviton pole hinders the use of the forward limit and \emph{smearing} must be applied to the functionals.
-Carefully constructed (non-trivial) combinations of sum rules, referred to as improved sum rules \cite{sharpboundaries}, that only use the forward limit for higher-dimensional contact terms have been used to isolate the desired couplings.
+However, in theories with gravity, the graviton pole obstructs the forward limit and \emph{smearing} must be applied to the functionals.
+Carefully constructed (non-trivial) combinations of sum rules, referred to as improved sum rules \cite{sharpboundaries}, only use the forward limit for higher-dimensional contact terms and are designed to isolate the desired couplings.